pragueyerrr/aman-board/README.md

 # Aman's Board

-A personal job tracker built for my friend Aman, a creative professional looking for marketing and creative roles in Dubai.

----
+I built this for my friend Aman because job hunting is miserable and he deserved better.

 ## What is this?